Linda A. Livingstone, Ph.D.

 Conversations hosted by President Linda A. Livingstone, Ph.D., examine issues of importance to the campus community and beyond.
 From panel discussions and dialogues to roundtable sessions, these events address challenges and opportunities facing higher education and American civic life.

-The new plan, developed through a campuswide strategic planning process launched in July 2023, sought answers for the question: “What does the world need Baylor for?”
+The plan, developed through a campuswide strategic planning process launched in July 2023, sought answers for the question: “What does the world need Baylor for?”
 Thousands of faculty, staff, students, alumni and others participated in the process through listening sessions, interviews, online submissions and the development of white papers.

 From the President